 Safety is a basic need for humans and when students feel safe, physically, emotionally and psychologically, they are able to behave appropriately, take risks, make mistakes and progress in their learning.

-(ONE) Set class expectations.
 Decide on the guidelines for the classroom in consultation with your students.
-Sit down with them at the beginning of the term to discuss the behaviour that teacher and students expect from each other.
+Set the expecations by sitting down with them at the beginning of the term to discuss the behaviour that teacher and students expect from each other.

 Adults can only listen for approximately 20 minutes before they need a break, so design your lessons to provide brain, movement and chatting breaks necessary for effective learning.

 For students to feel safe in your classroom, they need to know that you deal effectively with bullying by proactively teaching everyone how to get along.
 Practical strategies on how to do this: Teach students how to respect each other.

 Even high school students need to be taught how to treat one other, to learn to have empathy, accept diversity and manage conflict.